 As doctoral students prepare for their Qualifying Exams, they may undertake a course of Independent Reading and Research (AMST 650) with field advisors.

 Some students enter the doctoral program with an MA in American Studies or a related field; others enter with only a bachelor’s degree, or an MA in a different discipline.
 For the latter, we recommend that they earn an “MA-en-route” to the PhD, as having an MA will provide a wider range of funding options.
-A student can request that the Graduate Chair petition the Office of Graduate Education for an MA degree upon completion of the doctoral Qualifying Exams.
+A student can request that the Graduate Chair petition the Graduate Division for an MA degree upon completion of the doctoral Qualifying Exams.
 Or, should a student want an “MA-en-route” prior to taking the Qualifying Exams, she can take the MA Plan B exams any time after completing ten courses (30 credits).

 PhD students who have completed their required coursework but have not yet completed their Comprehensive Exam can maintain student status by enrolling for ONE credit of AMST 699 on a CR/NC basis with the Graduate Chair.
 Upon passing the Comprehensive Exam and advancing to ABD status, students maintain student status by enrolling for ONE credit of AMST 800 on a CR/NC basis with their dissertation committee chair.